rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 error | head
 ```

-By default rows are selected in arbitrary order because of performance reasons, so the query above can return different sets of logs every time it is executed.
+By default rows are selected in arbitrary order for performance reasons, so the query above can return different sets of logs every time it is executed.
 [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe) can be used for making sure the logs are in the same order before applying `limit ...` to them.

 See also: